Beatrice I of Burgundy

 Beatrice I (1143 – 15 November 1184) was countess of Burgundy from 1148 until her death, and was also Holy Roman Empress by marriage to Frederick Barbarossa.
 She was crowned empress by Antipope Paschal III in Rome on 1 August 1167, and as Queen of Burgundy at Vienne in August 1178.

 Life

 Beatrice was the only surviving child of Reginald III, Count of Burgundy and Agatha of Lorraine.
 She was named after her grandmother.
 As the only child of her father, she was the heiress of the County of Burgundy, and at the death of her father in 1148 she inherited the vast County of Burgundy and became countess palatine.
-As such, she was one of the most desired brides in France.
+As such, she was one of the most desired brides in the Empire.
 Her uncle, William III of Mâcon, who acted as her regent, attempted to deprive her of her rights, and had her imprisoned.
 A marriage was suggested to Emperor Frederick I, who stopped William.